International Journal of ePortfolio

 who wish to adopt the practice may do so.

-- Analysis: For research articles, are the data
+- Analysis: (a) Are the data

 that are collected, regardless of form (e.g., interview transcripts,

-addressed the assessment challenge at hand?
+addressed the challenge at hand?

-supported by the data analysis?
+- Conclusions: (a) Are the conclusions supported by the data analysis?
 In particular, are the conclusions logically

 consistent and do they logically follow from the problem statement, the

-articles, does the conclusion address both the original problem and the
+literature, the methodology, and the analysis? (b) Do the conclusions address both the original problem and the

-implications of the research findings?
+implications of the research/assessment findings?

-practice articles, does the manuscript, either through the nature of the
+- Cross-Disciplinary: Does the manuscript, either through the nature of the

 problem or the discussion of the results, reach beyond a single discipline or